Core View Components

 - Traffic label: Indicates the type of traffic (Total, Inbound, Outbound, etc.), which is also the name of the tab.

-- Current volume: The current volume of the traffic, expressed in the currently chosen metric.
+- Current volume: The current volume of each type of traffic, expressed in the chosen metric.

 • View in Explorer: Opens Data Explorer for further exploration of the device’s traffic.
 The Data Explorer controls will be set to query about the traffic shown on the current tab of the graph.